 Does VidNotes have a dedicated iPad app or is it just the iPhone app scaled up?

 VidNotes is a universal iOS app that runs on both iPhone and iPad.
-It takes advantage of the iPad's larger screen and supports iPad multitasking features.
-Additionally, the web app at app.vidnotes.app provides a full-featured experience in Safari on iPad.
+It uses the iPad's larger screen and supports iPad multitasking features.
+The web app at app.vidnotes.app also gives you a full-featured experience in Safari on iPad.

 Can I use Apple Pencil with VidNotes?

-While VidNotes itself does not have built-in Apple Pencil annotation on transcripts, you can use Split View to open VidNotes alongside a note-taking app like GoodNotes or Notability, using Apple Pencil to annotate while referencing the transcript.
+VidNotes itself doesn't have built-in Apple Pencil annotation on transcripts, but you can use Split View to open VidNotes alongside a note-taking app like GoodNotes or Notability and use Apple Pencil to annotate while referencing the transcript.

 Does VidNotes work on older iPads?

 VidNotes requires iOS 17 or later.
-Any iPad that supports iPadOS 17 — including iPad (6th generation and later), iPad Air (3rd generation and later), iPad mini (5th generation and later), and all iPad Pro models — can run VidNotes.
+Any iPad that supports iPadOS 17 (iPad 6th generation and later, iPad Air 3rd generation and later, iPad mini 5th generation and later, and all iPad Pro models) can run VidNotes.